 - Customer backend should subscribe to debugger webhooks for the Verify Service.
 These webhooks contain error codes published by Verify Push, including errors related to push notification failures.

 - Display a button in the app for the user to “check pending push approval requests”.
 When the user taps the button, the app polls for a list of pending challenges and displays them.

-Unlike SMS, which has country-specific constraints due to Carriers being country-specific, Verify Push works whenever there’s an internet/data connection and on any device that runs standard iOS / Android.
+Unlike SMS, which has country-specific constraints due to Carriers being country-specific, Verify Push works whenever there’s an internet/data connection and on any device that runs standard iOS, Android, or a supported web browser.
 The exceptions to this that we are aware of are: